Hole in My Heart (All the Way to China): Song information

 In 2004, during the Australian leg of her "At Last" tour, she performed part of the song a cappella at the request of the audience, since the single reached the Top 10 there in 1988 and was very well known.
 However, it wasn't until the 2006 Body Acoustic Tour that she played the song regularly in full again, and she frequently opened the True Colors 2007 Tour with it.
 The song was also the opening track of her 2008 Australian Tour.

 Composition

 It was written by Richard Orange.
 The song length is 4 minutes and 2 seconds.
-It was written in the key of E major with 105 beats per minute.
+It was written in the key of E major with 168 beats per minute.
+Orange later recorded his own version of the song, under the title "All The Way To China (Hole In My Heart)", on the 2005 album Big Orange Sun.

 Critical reception

 Pan-European magazine Music & Media wrote, "Nervous, up-tempo pop song with an incredibly speedy, Westworld-like R&R feel.
 Try to dance to it."
+In the same issue the song was named one of its "singles of the week".

 Cash Box called it "an instant classic," saying that Lauper "delivers an emotional, yet energy-up vocal that works."